tobitheace/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying the content list of my working directory
+script that changes the working directory to the users home directory > README.md echo script that changes the working directory to the users home directory